acaceresssit/angular2-tour-of-heroes/README.md

 # Angular 2 Tour of Secret Heroes

-This is a fork of [John Papa's](https://twitter.com/John_Papa) [Angular 2 Tour of Heroes repo](https://github.com/johnpapa/angular2-tour-of-heroes) and the aim of it is to show how to add authenticaton to the app using [JSON Web Tokens](https://jwt.io/introduction).
+This is a fork of [John Papa's](https://twitter.com/John_Papa) [Angular 2 Tour of Heroes repo](https://github.com/johnpapa/angular2-tour-of-heroes) adapted to use [Anthony Budianto's Angular 2 Starter](https://github.com/antonybudianto/angular2-starter).
+The aim of it is to show how to add authenticaton to the heroes app using [JSON Web Tokens](https://jwt.io/introduction).
 JSON Web Tokens (JWT) are retrieved for users with [Auth0](https://auth0.com/signup) and are saved in local storage on a successful login.
 The user's JWT is then sent to the server in HTTP requests as an `Authorization` header.

 ## Running the App